RhinoDevel/cbmtapepi/README.md

 You need:

 - Some cables (not that many, if you want to solder).
 - 1x breadboard (if you do not want to solder) or a circuit board.
+Alternative use a PCB via [Sven Petersen's layout](https://github.com/svenpetersen1965/CBM-Tape-Pi-PCB)!
 - 1x LED.
 - 3x NPN transistor (e.g. a BC547 or a PN2222A).
 - 1x PNP transistor (e.g. a BC557).